Skip to content

 Biodegradable Water Urns

-There are multiple biodegradable water urns designed to scatter ashes.
-The scattering urns mentioned above can be used or families can use another biodegradable urn specifically designed for water burials.
-The Eco Water Urn is one such urn and has become a very popular choice for families and funeral homes.This special water urn is completely biodegradable and is made entirely from recycled plant materials.
-Once placed in the water, it floats like a buoy and then gracefully frees the cremated ashes from the bottom of the urn into the water.
-Many families will write messages on the urn before it is used to scatter.
-The Eco Water Urn comes packaged in an attractive bamboo container.
-This container makes it easy to safely transport the water urn to the scattering event and is also a common presentation centerpiece in ceremonies.
-The Eco Water Urn is currently offered by hundreds of funeral homes nationwide and can also be purchased online.
-Another urn designed to spread ashes in the water is the patented ice urn - this unique urn is made entirely from a block of ice and gracefully disperses ashes in water over a few minutes time.
+The Eco Water Urn is completely biodegradable and is made entirely from recycled plant materials and cellulose.
+Once placed in the water, it floats like a buoy and gracefully frees the cremated ashes from the bottom of the urn into the water.
+Families can write messages on the urn before committing the urn to water.
+The Eco Water Urn comes packaged in an attractive bamboo container, which makes it easy to transport the water urn to the scattering event safely.
+It’s also a common presentation centerpiece in ceremonies.